borey-tw/springboot/README.md

    - `@ComponentScan` - load all class and other component that have annotation

     Add in the main method to launch the spring ```SpringApplication.run(StarterApplication.class, args);```
-2. Create REST Controller class with `@RestController` (Spring Web) to handle request
+2. Create REST Controller class with `@RestController` (Spring Web) to handle request.
+The part that convert Json to object or object to Json is handled by the Spring Web already, in controller we only work with java object only.
    - To define prefix, use `@RequestMapping("/api")` on class
    - To handle different method, use `@GetMapping("/courses")`, `@PostMapping("/courses/{id}")`, `@PutMapping("/courses/{id}")`, `@DeleteMapping("/courses/{id}")` on method
    - To get param, use `@RequestParam(value = "id", defaultValue = 1) Long id`